DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/bff/session/management.md

 ```

 {{% notice note %}}
-The silent logout endpoint was added in version 1.2.0.
+The silent login endpoint was added in version 1.2.0.
 {{% /notice %}}